embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/data-fetching/template.md

 If you followed the steps above, what you'll notice is that under the second scenario, the `/posts` route was actually rendered in two states.
 First, it showed `post:1` in the list, and then after about a second the app re-rendered and the other two posts appeared.

 This is because the `/posts/1` route had already loaded the `post:1` record into Ember Data's store.
 By the time you visited the `/posts` index route, the promise from the store's `findAll` method resolved immediately with that `post:1` record, and then triggered a background reload of the entire `posts` collection.
-(Click the {{fa-icon 'angle-down'}} above to expand the demo for more details about what's happening as you navigate through the app.)
+(Click the <FaIcon @icon='angle-down' /> above to expand the demo for more details about what's happening as you navigate through the app.)

 Ember Data's `findAll` method accepts a `reload` option that we can use to force the promise to block, but then we'd lose the benefits of caching.
 (Note how after visiting `/posts` for the first time, it's fast on all subsequent visits.)